ljmf00/d-profile-viewer/readme.md

       1         134          55          55     int profile_example.method3()
       3          15          15           5     int profile_example.method1()
 `
-<p>The top part of this file is the program's call graph.
+The top part of this file is the program's call graph.
 Names are shown mangled.
-The bottom
-part is a bunch of stats about each method (whose names are demangled).</p>
+The bottom part is a bunch of stats about each method (whose names are demangled).

-<p>Now run the D profile viewer</p>
+Now run the D profile viewer

 `d_profile_viewer`

-<p>This will read `trace.log` from the current directory and generate a `trace.html` in the current directory.
+This will read `trace.log` from the current directory and generate a `trace.html` in the current directory.
 Once loaded into a web browser it will display something like the image below.
 At the top is an overview of all the methods that were called, the number of times the method was called, and so on.
-Below that there is a section for each method showing stats about that method, about the callers of that method, and the methods it calls.</p>
+Below that there is a section for each method showing stats about that method, about the callers of that method, and the methods it calls.

-<p>Click on this image to load the HTML file.</p>
+Click on this image to load the HTML file.

 <img src=images/ProfileExample.png>

-<p><b><i>Last Updated:16 March 2016</i></b></p>
+__**Last Updated:16 March 2016**__\n